norman-lab-msk/PORTAL/README.md

 ### Data Processing

 Processing notebooks in the `data_processing/` subdirectory handle FASTQ file processing to produce UMI count matrices.
-The modules `process_files.py` and `parallel_process_files.py` are imported within these notebooks.
+The modules `process_files.py`, `parallel_process_files.py`, and `isotonic_barcode_calling.py` are imported within these notebooks for sequence extraction and fuzzy alignment of guides/barcodes to reference libraries.

 ## Analysis Notebooks